csci1710/forge-documentation/forge-docs-book/src/sterling/d3fx_apr23.md

 ```
 For ease of reading, these fields will be rewritten later on where applicable.

-### `Rectangle`
+#### `Rectangle`

 Rectangles take in a pair of coordinates corresponding to the top left corner of the shape, along with a width and height.
-The parameters object is of the following form:
+The props object is of the following form:
 ```
 interface RectangleProps extends shape {
     height: number,